Population demographics of white dwarf binaries with intermediate separations: Gaia constraints on post-AGB mass transfer: Modifications to the E24 model

-We use the same WD IFMR as in Section \ref{ssec:mod_wd_ifmr} for this model, which we will refer to as the ``$\alpha\lambda$ model" hereafter.
-Although the $\alpha$-formalism is not expected to provide an accurate description of the mass transfer process, we include this model as it may be useful to have an effective value of $\alpha\lambda$ to predict properties of PCEBs without having to use detailed evolutionary models, which themselves struggle to predict the outcome of CEE.
-The results of using this model can be found in Section \ref{ssec:results_alpha_lambda}.
+We will refer to this model as the ``$\alpha\lambda$ model" hereafter.
+Although the $\alpha$-formalism is not expected to provide an accurate description of the mass transfer process, we include this model as it may be useful to have an effective value of $\alpha\lambda$ to predict properties of PCEBs without having to use detailed evolutionary models, which themselves struggle to predict the outcomes of CEE.
+The results of using this model can be found in Section \ref{ssec:results_alpha_lambda} and its components are illustrated in Figure \ref{fig:schematic_2}.